mmorejon/microservices-docker-go-mongodb/docs/kubernetes.md

 ## Deploy Cinema project in Kubernetes

+Make sure to add Bitnami to your helm repo list if it's not already configured as such

+```bash
+helm repo add bitnami https://charts.bitnami.com/bitnami
+```

 To deploy this project should be used the `cinema` Helm chart located in `./charts` folder.
 This chart is an umbrella for all services needed to deploy the project.
 Take a look at the `dependencies` section in the `Chart.yaml` file.

-Also make sure to add Bitnami to your helm repo list if it's not already configured as such

-```bash
-helm repo add bitnami https://charts.bitnami.com/bitnami
-```

 ```bash
 cat ./charts/cinema/Chart.yaml